Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 Step 1: Primary Vibration Diagnostics (Is it really unbalance?)

 Before balancing, it is useful to perform a preliminary vibration measurement in vibrometer mode.
 The Balanset-1A software has a "Vibration Meter" mode (F5 button) where you can measure overall vibration and separately the component at rotation frequency (1×) before installing any weights.
-Such diagnostics helps understand the nature of vibration: if the amplitude of the main rotational harmonic is close to overall vibration, then the dominant vibration source is most likely rotor unbalance, and balancing is effective.
-Also, phase and vibration readings from measurement to measurement should be stable and not change by more than 5-10%.

 Classic unbalance sign: The vibration spectrum should be dominated by a peak at the rotor's rotational frequency (peak at 1x RPM frequency).
 The amplitude of this component in horizontal and vertical directions should be comparable, and amplitudes of other harmonics should be significantly lower.

 Signs of other defects: If the spectrum contains significant peaks at other frequencies (e.g., 2x, 3x RPM) or at non-multiple frequencies, this indicates the presence of other problems that must be eliminated before balancing.
-For example, a peak at 2x RPM often indicates shaft misalignment.

 Step 2: Comprehensive Mechanical Inspection (Checklist)